 Kent von Nostitz, Advanced Staff Accountant

 The world of real estate will always have its ups and downs and 2020 has been no exception.
-Looking ahead to next year with a new administration there are many changes expected that will shake up the world of real estate.
+Looking ahead to next year with a new administration there are many changes expected that will create possible shake-ups in real estate.
 While what I discuss in the following article are planned changes, there is always an unknown if/when/how the government will implement these changes.

 The Biden administration plans to offer an array of tax credits that would affect most taxpayers.
 The tax credit of $15,000 to help families buy their first homes would be appealing to many people.
 Property managers and rental owners of both single-family and multifamily properties should be aware that this could disincentivize potential younger renters.
 Instead of opting to rent or lease, the $15,000 advanceable credit could be just enough to sway many into their first houses.
 Homebuilders, residential real estate agents, and others would greatly benefit from this tax credit as the demand for single-family homes will likely increase.